 45: Increase Facebook engagement rate by being human :

 Sounds stupid right.
 Of course you’re human.
 But in truth a lot of people hide their personage behind their page.

 Be a real person and people will feel a much deeper connection to you.
 Your Facebook engagement rate will increase substantially as a result.

 Star Trek legend George Tekai is the best example of this.
 He’s got far more Facebook fans than his fellow Star Trek actors.
 Why?
 Perhaps because he always shows his personality and goes out of his way to show this fans that he’s just like them, a regular person.

 People are naturally programmed to identify faces first, so when you put a face in your post you quickly gain your audience’s attention, increasing the chances of engagement.

 Yoga author Rachel Brathen makes sure to show photos of herself quite often.
 Not only do her fans engage more often because they recognise her face, but by showing photos of herself she makes her fans feel closer to her, strengthening her branding.

 Lifestyle imagery is a powerful way of evoking emotions.
 People fall in love with, get jealous of, getting angry by, feel compassionate for… people simply feel things when you show them a lifestyle.
 That’s the genius behind Elite Daily.
 What is your Facebook Page’s / Brand’s lifestyle?
 Show it.

-48: Short and to the point:
+48: Improve Facebook engagement rates by getting to the point:

 There’s so much content on Facebook that the chances are your post will have only a few short seconds to impress someone and make them engage.
 By making your posts short and to the point you increase your chances of engagement.